ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-16-flip-your-imageviews.markdown

 keywords: "android, flip, imageview, drawable, view, image view, image, animation, flipimageview, image view animation, imageview animation"
 ---

 This post will be cut in two parts.
-In the first part, I'll present my small android library [FlipImageView] which allows you to create easily an `ImageView` which can flip into another `Drawable`.
+In the first part, I'll present my small android library [FlipImageView] which allows you to create easily an `ImageView` which can turn into another `Drawable`.
 Then I'll show you how the animation is performed and how you can modify it.

 You can download a sample app [on the store][playstore] if you want to see what it looks like.